+Provided that for regular examinee, there shall be both internal (10% of Max.
+Marks) and external (90% of Max.
+Marks) evaluation for theory part in each subject/group of subjects.
+An examinee must pass in both external and internal evaluation separately.
+(This provision shall be applicable for the examinee admitted in the course on 2021-22 and onwards.)
-(b) A candidate who has been declared unsuccessful as a semester examination may re-appear for the same subsequently as ex-student without being required to attend regular course of study for the same semester and he/she will be eligible for regular admission in the next semester only after passing the examination meant for the previous semester.

-(c) A candidate who is failed in one paper/subject in a semester shall be allowed to take admission in the subsequent semester and shall appear in the paper/subject in which he/she has been unsuccessful in the previous semester along with the all papers/subjects of next semester in which he is admitted on regular basis.
+- (b) A candidate who has been declared unsuccessful as a semester examination may reappear for the same subsequently as ex-student without being required to attend regular course of study for the same semester and he/she will be eligible for regular admission in the next semester only after passing the examination meant for the previous semester. - (c) A candidate who is failed in one paper/subject in a semester shall be allowed to take admission in the subsequent semester and shall appear in the paper/subject in which he/she has been unsuccessful in the previous semester along with the all papers/subjects of next semester in which he is admitted on regular basis.
 Such a repeater candidate will be provided facility of clearing all the papers up-to fourth semester.
-No candidate will be allowed regular admission in the fifth semester until he/she clears all the papers/subjects from first semester to fourth semester.

-(d) A candidate who has secured minimum passing marks in all the papers but could not obtain the 48% of the total marks will be eligible for admission at the next semester and will be provided the facility of continued admission up to fourth semester like the repeater candidate and he/she will have to make up the 48% of the total aggregate of marks in each semester than only he/she will be qualified for regular admission in the fifth semester.
-Such candidate shall be given option to select any two papers/subjects of the concern semester to make up to the shortfall of the 48% each semester.

-(6) Subject to the condition Stipulated by a university, and the general social condition of the applicants seeking legal education belatedly, the maximum age for seeking admission into a stream of Three Year Bachelor Degree Course in Law, is limited to thirty years with right of the university to give concession of 5 further year for the applicant belonging to SC or ST or any other backward community.
+No candidate will be allowed regular admission in the fifth semester until he/she clears all the papers/subjects from first semester to fourth semester. - (d) A candidate who has secured minimum passing marks in all the papers but could not obtain the 48% of the total marks will be eligible for admission at the next semester and will be provided the facility of continued admission up to fourth semester like the repeater candidate and he/she will have to make up the 48% of the total aggregate of marks in each semester than only he/she will be qualified for regular admission in the fifth semester.
+Such candidate shall be given option to select any two papers/subjects of the concern semester to make up to the shortfall of the 48% each semester. - (6) Subject to the condition Stipulated by a university and the general social condition of the applicants seeking legal education belatedly, the maximum age for seeking admission into a stream of Three Year Bachelor Degree Course in Law is limited to thirty years with right of the university to give concession of 5 further year for the applicant belonging to SC or ST or any other backward community. - (7) The conditions / stipulations of above ordinance will be subject to rules and regulations made or modified by the Bar Council of India in respect of Rules of Legal Education as framed and amended from time to time.
+For the above purpose the other ordinances relating to the examination of the university shall also apply

-Thus, the maximum age for seeking admission into a stream of three years bachelor degree course in law age will be 30 years for the General Category of Candidate and 35 years to the candidate belonging to the ST, SC and OBC classes, on the 1st day of July every Year.

-- (7) The conditions / stipulations of above ordinance will be subject to rules and regulations made or modified by the Bar Council of India in respect of Rules of Legal Education as framed and amended from time to time.
-For the above purpose the other ordinances relating to the examination of the university shall also apply - (8) The Executive Council shall publish the results of the examination as soon as possible for it.
+Boury.

+- (8) The Executive Council shall publish the results of the examination as soon as possible for it. - (9) A Candidate who takes admission into LL.B.
+Three year course, shall have to complete the course within six years (3+2+1). - (10) All the LAW students are to follow dress code white shirt with trouser (White/Black/Grey) - (11) No Students will be allowed to appear in the examination of one semester more than a four times (One Regular, 2 ATKT and Ex.
+Students.)

 LL.B.
-PART- I (SEMESTER SYSTEM) EXAMINATION (SESSION 2019-20)
+(SEMESTER SYSTEM) EXAMINATION